shahreyar-abeer/my_blog/content/about.md

 favorable to me.
 But ever since I was introduced to Shiny, R Packages & the wonderful R community, the plot changed.

+This undeserving minion has always been favored with blessings of which he is unworthy.
 It was during my University days that the thought occured to me; The world that we see is just part of it.
 There's more to it, a lot more.
 Here, **success** is defined by degrees, position, money and stuff.
 A man is measured by these trivial things.
 But these things can never define man.